-What is even sadder is that the big boys, the serial scammers like Stephen Ward, James Hadley, Phillip Nunn and Patrick McCreesh are still allowed to roam free despite their numerous scams being under investigation by the SFO for some years now.
+What is even sadder is that the big boys, the serial scammers like Stephen Ward, XXXX XXXX, Phillip Nunn and Patrick McCreesh are still allowed to roam free despite their numerous scams being under investigation by the SFO for some years now.
 It would make our year if we could write “Stephen Ward – SERIAL SCAMMER JAILED”.
 However, at least we can confirm that Ward was banned from being a pension trustee at the end of 2018.
 So I guess the SFO is doing something – however small.

 Thousands of victims and hundreds of thousands of pounds’ worth of pension money has been fraudulently taken from the victims of scam schemes sold by the above-named scammers.
 Schemes like Capita Oak, Blackmore Global Fund and the Trafalgar Multi Asset Fund.

 In fact, the CEO of STM Gibraltar (the facilitators of the Trafalgar QROPS scam), Alan Kentish was recently released without charge after his arrest, and was fully backed by the STM board.
 Despite clear evidence of the part he played in the now suspended – £20 million – Trafalgar QROPS pension scam, which he facilitated with XXXX XXXX.